 How much: Three course set menu £50pp

 Spring, Covent Garden

 What: From the day it arrived Spring has been at the forefront of sustainable dining and the Scratch menu devised by Chef Skye Gyngell to showcase so-called ‘waste’ ingredients has been a longstanding hit with pre-theatre diners.
-Exclusively on Monday 23rd December the restaurant will be serving their Festive Scratch menu all day long to make use of any remaining produce in the kitchen before the Christmas break.
-This is festive dining with a conscience and we can’t wait to see what sumptuous seasonal dishes the team come up with.
+Last year saw the restaurant serve an exlusive Festive Scratch menu all day long on Christmas Eve to make use of any remaining produce in the kitchen before the Christmas break.
+This is festive dining with a conscience and we can’t wait to see what sumptuous seasonal dishes the team come up with in 2020.